sourcegraph/handbook/content/people-ops/benefits-and-perks.md

 We want our teammates to be happy, healthy, and productive.

+## 🏡 All remote

+We are an [all-remote team](../../company/remote/index.md) so you have flexible work hours, work with the best people worldwide, and never waste time commuting.
+We give you a [budget to either work from a coworking space or setup your home office](spending-company-money.md).

 ## 🏖️ Vacation

 We have a flexible vacation policy with mandatory annual vacation time that encourages our team to recharge when they need to.
 Read more about our philosophy on [mandatory vacation time](https://about.sourcegraph.com/blog/why-vacation-at-tech-companies-should-be-mandatory-better-code-happier-people).